thoughtspot/thoughtspot.github.io/_reference/date-formats-for-loading.md

 ## Data modeling formats for browser data upload

 These date and time formats are supported in a CSV file when uploading through the browser.
-You cannot specify the date format; ThoughtSpot will pick the format that fits your data best:
+You cannot specify the date format.
+If you are creating a new table, ThoughtSpot picks the format that fits your data best.
+If you are updating an existing table, ThoughtSpot uses the format that table already has.

 {% include content/data-modeling-formats.md %}